Make the most of your new Android with one of the best cell phones plans

 With this plan, you'll get access to Verizon's entire 5G network (Nationwide and Ultra Wideband) along with unlimited data.
 Of that unlimited data, 50GB will be premium, which should be more than enough for you never to witness slower data speeds.
 Though the hotspot offering isn't quite as generous as Verizon's top-tier unlimited plan, you'll still get a solid 15GB of high-speed data to power another device and comfortably work or be entertained when Wi-Fi isn't an option.
 But once you've used up that allotment, your speeds will slow to 600Kbps for the remainder of the month, so if you'll need more, it's best to upgrade.

 Verizon Play More shines when it comes to entertainment perks and was created with streamers in mind.
-A Disney+, Hulu, and ESPN+ subscription comes included with your plan, as does an Apple Music trial for six months and discovery+ for a year.
+A Disney+, Hulu, and ESPN+ subscription comes included with your plan, as does an Apple Music trial for six months and discovery+, Apple Arcade, and Google Play Pass for a year.
 To top things off, you'll get access to HD streaming for all your shows and movies.
 But with every strength comes a weakness, and this Verizon plan isn't a top choice for international use.
 Though you do get unlimited international texting and unlimited talk, text, and data (2G speeds after 0.5 GB per day) in Mexico and Canada, you won't get much more than that.
 This plan is a great choice if you already have solid Verizon coverage and need it for hefty domestic data use.

 Best for 5GFrom $85/mo. at T-Mobile